 One of the biggest mistakes is failing to clearly outline what you need.
-Before starting, define your project goals, the style of editing you prefer, and the specific deliverables.
-Providing examples of desired outcomes can help the editor understand your vision.
+Therefore, before starting, define your project goals and the style of editing you prefer.
+Furthermore, providing examples of desired outcomes helps the editor understand your vision.
+As a result, you get exactly what you need without unnecessary revisions.

 2. Choosing the Wrong Service Provider